AguaClara/filtration-theory/Spring 2019/Spring 2019 Report.md

 <b>Figure 3 </b>: The schematic for the Spring 2019 experimental filter apparatus.
 </p>

-The team slightly altered the design from last semester **[Refer to figures here to note that Figure 2 is last semester's design and Figure 3 is this semester's design]**.
-Figure 2 showed the design that the Team from Fall 2018 had and Figure 3 showed the new design.
-The two pumps from the Fall 2018 apparatus which were on the backwash line (light blue) and before the effluent turbidimeters (Fig. 2)**(Fig. 3)** were combined into one pump which is located on the exit line, labelled 13 on the diagram (Fig. 3)**(Fig. 4)**.
-The team opted to place the necessary pump after the effluent turbidimeters instead of before in order to prevent the pump from altering the turbidimeter readings from the effluent flow.
-By removing this pump, the team intends to improve the efficiency of the apparatus, and prevent pumps from essentially competing with each other.
-The pump that was at the water inlet was considered redundant and removed.
-Therefore, the only pump needed for the water flow in the apparatus is near the exit.
-This design change has been effective for initial tests with only water, but the design will continue to be observed in future tests with fully functional sand filters to determine efficacy.

-**[Perhaps walking through the flow process through your apparatus would be worth your time here because the diagram is not super easy on the eyes and can be a bit difficult to understand.]**

 The apparatus was designed to work in the following way.
 When the filter performed under normal circumstances, the water entered the system and got mixed with the clay.
 The turbidity was then measured in the influent turbidimeter.
 After that, it was mixed with PACl in the contact chamber.
 As the water run through the flocculator, flocs start to form before they reach the filters.
 The water flowed down through each of the filters into the effluent turbidimeters, and was then pumped out of the system.
 There was also a pressure sensor before each of the filters.

 During backwash, water flowed from the inlet directly to end.
 It reaches the turbidimeters below the sand and went up to the upper exit and then it was headed to the exit.